gszep/gpuweb/Secure-HLSL-Explainer.md

     Complex<float> i = Complex<float>(0, 1);

-WSL supports accessor overloading as part of the operator overloading syntax.
+Secure HLSL supports accessor overloading as part of the operator overloading syntax.
 This gives the programmer broad powers.
 For example:

     struct Foo {
         int x;